The nice hike which explores some of the less frequented parts of Tusheti.

 How to get to Omalo:

 There is no public transport to Tusheti.
 To get to Omalo, you will need to hire a driver with 4WD.
 First get to Kvemo Alvani village - this can be done by marshrutka or a taxi.
 Marshrutka departs from Ortachala bus station in Tbilisi at 9.am and two hours later arrives at Alvani (price 7 GEL).
+Just confirm with the driver that he is going all the way to Alvani, they sometimes try to drop passengers in Telavi in order to hire them another taxi to Alvani (or sell them an overpriced jeep).

 Well, you will have to walk.
 The most obvious option is to continue further west - on another day you can reach Verkhovani village